Skip to content

 Students who live in the Coleman-Webb residence hall enjoy a suite-style floorplan, which includes two double occupancy rooms with a single shared bathroom.

 Each room is furnished with two twin extra-long beds, two desks with chairs, and two closet spaces.
-In addition, Coleman-Webb also features a common lobby lounge area, card-operated laundry facilities and WiFi and cable TV service.
+In addition, Coleman-Webb also features a common lobby lounge area, card-operated laundry facilities and WiFi.

 Coleman-Webb Hall was named after band director Cal Coleman, who worked at DC3 from 1971-1989; and nursing director Dorothy Webb, who worked at DC3 from 1958-1986.